Wilson Short Hall 349

 - Queer History and Queer Studies

 My work focuses on Chicanx and Latinx histories (especially queer Chicanx histories) as well as borderlands histories – with borderlands understood as sites of conflict.
-My first monograph, ‘”This Land was Mexican Once: Histories of Resistance from Northern California,” is still used in Chicanx history and history of the West courses today, though my research interests continue to expand and evolve.
+My first monograph, ‘”This Land was Mexican Once: Histories of Resistance from Northern California,” was an attempt to understand how white supremacy came to dominate my hometown, and to excavate the multiple histories that preceded the arrival of Euro-American settlers.
 In 2012 Antonia Castañeda allowed me to edit and compile a number of her essays into a cohesive volume for North Texas Press.
-Luz María Gordillo, another historian with our unit was invited to conduct interviews and eventually produced a documentary on the life of this figure.
-The result of all our efforts was Three Decades of EnGendering History: Selected Works of Antonia Castañeda (2014).
+Luz María Gordillo, another historian with our unit conducted interviews for the volume and eventually produced a documentary on the life of this powerful founder of our field.
+The result of our efforts was Three Decades of EnGendering History: Selected Works of Antonia Castañeda (2014).

 As our nation continues to grow and diversify it is an exciting time to work in the field of history.
 Washington State University has provided me with a space where I can thrive and move between the multiple communities that make me who I am and make my work possible.

-- Representative for the Pacific Northwest Foco of the National Association for Chicana and Chicano Studies, 2012-2013.
+- Lead Editor, Proceedings of the National Association for Chicana and Chicano Studies, Spring 2018-

 - Book Review editor for the journal of Chicana/Latina Studies 2012-2017.